 Remove the lid and stir in the balsamic vinegar and black pepper (or red pepper flakes).
 Serve hot, over your choice of noodles, mashed potatoes, cauliflower rice, or cauliflower mash.

-I hope your family loves this Instant Pot Chicken Cacciatore recipe as much as mine does!
+I hope your whole family loves this easy chicken cacciatore recipe as much as mine does!
+It’s an easy meal prep that is a healthy dinner that satisfies.

 Recipe Tips